-In the event of an accident or emergency braking, loose add-on parts could injure the occupants of the vehicle.
+▶ In the event of an accident or emergency braking, loose add-on parts could injure the occupants of the vehicle.
 Before setting off, secure loose add-on parts in the holders provided or stow them in a secure place inside the vehicle.

-damage parts of the interior.
+Unsecured flaps and doors can spring open during the journey and damage parts of the interior.
 Secure all flaps and doors before setting off.